Krystalkao/Real-Time-Identity-Consistent-Face-Restoration/README.md

 * Meeting recordings, lecture captures, CCTV or heavily compressed social media clips where faces look soft or blocky.

 * Group photos or multi-person frames where several faces need enhancement at once.

+## How to use it
+Image — face-only SR

+Script: photo_infer_faceonly_transformer.py

+Detects multiple faces in a still image (or a folder), runs ×4 SR per face, and saves LR/SR comparison tiles plus an overview mosaic.

+Edit the parameters at the top of the file (input/output/weights), or run it with your CLI flags if you added them.

+Outputs: per-face *_lr.png, *_sr.png, *_card.png and <image>_faces_overview.png.

+Video — SR paste-back with blending

+Script: video_infer_pasteback_transformer.py

+Per-frame detection → per-face ×4 SR → luminance-domain multi-band blending back to the full frame.

+Produces three videos for easy inspection: baseline (scaled only), SR result, and side-by-side comparison.

+Edit the parameters at the top of the file (video path/output/weights), or run it with your CLI flags if you added them.

 ![pic1](/compare_transformer_side_2ppl.png)
 ![pic2](/compare_transformer_side_yz.png)
 ![pic3](/compare_transformer_side_cc.png)